 Lincoln was present in Springfield on the date of this celebration.

-"After this audience were dismissed till after refreshment.
-It was amusing to see every one take their baskets and retire on the blue grass, to partake their picnic dinner.
+"After this audience was dismissed till after refreshment.
+It was amusing to see everyone take their baskets and retire on the bluegrass, to partake their picnic dinner.
 After which the audience was called on to rally around the stand to hear more speeches… A young man from Belleville, John W. Menard, Jr. came to the stand.
 His voice is very strong and his manner impressive.
 Subject 'American Slavery," which he painted in its darkest hues, and gave able remarks in defense of Liberty and equality.
 His speech was truly the best of the day; after which all retired with hearty cheers for Menard, Fred [Erick] Douglass, and others."

 Lincoln was present in Springfield on this date.

-The second example is that of thirty-five-year-old Springfield barber and Baptist elder Samuel S. Ball, an Negro who, in 1848, traveled to the African Bepublic of Liberia.
+The second example is that of thirty-five-year-old Springfield barber and Baptist elder Samuel S. Ball, a Negro who, in 1848, traveled to the African Republic of Liberia.
 Upon his return, Ball made a written report of the country's advantages as a place for Negroes to relocate.
 The plan of relocation, known as colonization, was considered a possible solution to the racism and legal discrimination experienced by Illinois Negroes.

 Ball's adventure began in August 1847, when he attended the annual meeting of the Colored Baptist Association in Madison County, Illinois.
 The Association reviewed reports on the "condition of the Republic of Liberia favorable to us in America" and resolved to "...send Elder S.S.
 Ball to Liberia, as an agent to inquire into the conditions of the aforesaid country, and to report to this Association on his return, provided means can be raised and procured to defray his expenses."